Please note: This page contains affiliate links. If you purchase from a partnership site, I may earn a commission.

 7. Let cool at least 1 hour, cut into bars.

-Tips: I like to use parchment paper on top of the ingredients when I am pressing down into the pan.
-Also, I prefer to let cool on the counter over night before cutting.
+Tips: I like using parchment paper on top of the ingredients when pressing down into the pan.
+Also, I prefer to let cool on the counter overnight before cutting.
 Storing at room temperature works best for us.

 Pan of magic cookie bars